gmatte11/gmatte11.github.io/_posts/2020-9-23-Back from CppCon 2020.md

 title: Back from CppCon 2020
 ---

-This year I had the opportunity to assist the CppCon live for my computer chair.
+This year I had the opportunity to assist the CppCon live from my computer chair.

 ## 2020